giteshk/apigee-kickstart-docker-gke/README.md

 # Apigee Kickstart docker image based on Google PHP base image

 This project uses the [giteshk/drupal8-gcp-docker](https://github.com/giteshk/drupal8-gcp-docker) to build Apigee Kickstart project

 If you want to use this image you can download it from docker hub

     docker pull giteshk/apigee-kickstart-gcp

 ## Running this setup locally
 <a id="run-this-setup"></a>

+> **Modify the environment.txt file to change default values**

 1. Create a volume for the drupal files
     ```